 3.1 Fabricated Submersible Rotary Drum Washer

-The machine was fabricated with locally available materials, ensuring low cost, and ease of access for repair and maintenance.
+The machine (Figure 1) was fabricated with locally available materials, ensuring low cost, and ease of access for repair and maintenance.
 The machine is powered by 1.5 Hp single-phase electric motor with integrated wheels on the main frame, making portable and easy to transport.
 It can be used regardless of gender, either individually or in groups .

 Figure 1.
 Fabricated submersible rotary washer